 What is xenophobia, racism and prejudice?

-- Racism it is a belief and idea based on the hierarchy of races and ethnicities, where people consider themselves superior or pure;
+- Racism is a belief and idea based on the hierarchy of races and ethnicities, where people consider themselves superior or pure;

 Are the Japanese prejudiced?

-We can see this through events of ijime (bully) in schools.
+We can see this through the events of ijime (bully) in schools.
 Sometimes a person can be without a decent job for the rest of his life just because of a mistake he made.
 Some companies or people take the things and lifestyle of some seriously.

 On the other hand, most Japanese people don't care at all, that's why Japan is a country full of crazy and weird things, because most of them don't care about their way of life.
 Most Japanese people don't usually get involved in the lives of others and don't let others get involved.

-Confusion over prejudice in Japan
+Confusions about prejudice in Japan

-Another thing that raises a lot of questions regarding xenophobia is the fact that some places separate or prohibit the entry of foreigners. and some foreigners can't get certain types of services and activities.
+Another thing that raises a lot of questions regarding xenophobia is the fact that some places separate or prohibit the entry of foreigners.
+And some foreigners can't get certain types of services and activities.

-Brazilians and prejudice against Asians
+Brazilians and the prejudice against Asians

 This ended up generating a bad reputation for Brazilians.
 Even in some stores, Japanese are alert when they come across foreigners, mainly Brazilians due to the thefts that some commit.